Cross-platform certification of the qubit space with a minimal number of parameters: Experiments

 \subsection{Hardware specification}

-The IBM Quantum, IonQ, and IQM Resonance offers a list of devices consisting of many qubits controlled by a device-dependent set of (native) gates (operations) -- either single-qubit or two-qubit ones, parametrized by phase shifts.
-The IBM and IQM qubits are physical transmons \cite{gam2,transmon}, the artificial quantum states existing due to the interplay of superconductivity (Josephson effect) and capacitance (Coulomb charging effect).
+The IBM Quantum, IonQ, and IQM Resonance platforms offer a list of devices consisting of many qubits.
+The qubits are controlled by a user-defined set of gates (operations) -- either single-qubit or two-qubit ones, parametrized by phase shifts.

+The IBM and IQM qubits are physical transmons \cite{gam2,transmon}, i.e. artificial quantum states existing due to the interplay of superconductivity (Josephson effect) and capacitance (Coulomb charging effect).
 The transmon consists in principle of a sequence of levels $\ket 0$, $\ket 1$, $\ket 2$, and so on, denoted shortly as $0,1,2,\dots$.
-The IonQ qubits are trapped ytterbium ions in the space spun by two hyperfine-split states \cite{ytt}.
+For (contemporary) quantum computers to work correctly, we expect the devices to restrict their operations range to $\ket{0}$ and $\ket{1}$.
+On the other hand, the IonQ qubits are trapped ytterbium ions in the space spun by two hyperfine-split states \cite{ytt}.

 Each gate is realized by a microwave pulse of the drive frequency (equivalent to energy difference between $0-1$ levels) for transmons or alternatively by Raman transitions for ions, \cite{qis}.
-The frequency of transmons is in the range $4-5$ GHz, and $\sim 12$GHz for ions.
-The gate $Z_{\gamma}$ is not a real pulse but realized by adding a rotation (phase shift) between real and imaginary components of the pulse for the next gates \cite{zgates}.
-For transmons, due to anharmonicity (difference between $0-1$ and $1-2$ transition frequencies) of about 300MHz, the working space effectively collapses into two states $0$ and $1$, while neighbors have detuned drive frequencies.
-The readout of transmons is performed by coupling the resonator to another long microwave pulse at a frequency different from the drive, and finally measuring the populated photons \cite{qis,read}.
+The pulse frequency for transmons is in the range $4-5$ GHz, and $\sim 12$GHz for ions.
+It is worth mentioning, that the $Z_{\gamma}$ gate} is not actually a real pulse, but is realized by adding a rotation (phase shift) between real and imaginary components of the pulse for upcoming gates \cite{zgates}.
+In the case of transmons, due to the anharmonicity (difference between $0-1$ and $1-2$ transition frequencies) of about 300MHz, the working space effectively collapses into two states $0$ and $1$.

+The readout of transmons is performed by coupling the resonator to another long microwave pulse at a frequency different from the drive frequency, and finally measuring the populated photons \cite{qis,read}.
 Ions are measured by laser pulse stimulating transitions to specific levels.